LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 ?> Now notice the following.

-Even though we specified the Parent Meausre, Child measures still need to know which value to retrieve.<br/>
+Even though we specified the Parent Measure, Child measures still need to know which value to retrieve.<br/>
-That's because a Parent measure may have more than one process or multible handlers.
+That's because a Parent measure may have more than one process or multiple handlers.

 So to tell the Child measure which data handler to read values from, we use an option called `HandlerName`.